+I frowned as I considered her reaction, or lack of it.
 “Doesn’t it bother you we don’t remember?
+Why were we locked in a room?
 How did we get home?
 Did anything else happen that we weren’t aware of?”
-I asked, bewildered by her lack of concern.

 Sofia shrugged her shoulders as she looked me over.
-I could swear I saw jealousy in her eyes.
+I could swear I saw envy in her eyes.
 “I guess I drank more than I thought.”
+She said as she picked at her nails.
 It was all she said about the matter.
 She wasn’t the least bit concerned about what happened to either of us.
+This bothered me deeply.

 “You don’t think… whatever they were doing made these things pop out, do you?”
 Things were coming together, and I was getting the feeling that perhaps this wasn’t an accident, but why me?

 “Seriously, Lena?
 I didn’t think it was possible for someone to grow wings overnight.”
 Sofia said with contempt as she rolled her eyes.
 “Are you sure you’re not pulling my leg here and this isn’t an elaborate prank?”